JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

     - monitoring
     - analyzing system behavior in production

+##### Human Faults:
-- Human errors: When a human makes a faulty assumption in designing and building software systems in practice
+- Human faults/errors: When a human makes a faulty assumption in designing and building software systems in practice
-- Human error solution: Can combine serveral best practices to create reliable systems to reduce that chances of human errors such as:
+- Human faults/error solution: Can combine serveral best practices to create reliable systems to reduce that chances of human errors such as:
     - designing systems that minimize opportunities for error by:
         - create good abstractions
         - intuitive and useful API's